Anonymize-me/er2024-appx/README.md

-# On the Relationship of Complexity Metrics With Cognitive Load and Visual Behavior: A Multi-Granular Eye-Tracking Analysis
+# Process Model Complexity Metrics, Cognitive Load and Visual Behavior: A Multi-Granular Eye-Tracking Analysis
 ## Appendix

 This appendix contains additional material for the related paper.